-For the latest up to date DFE information and guidance use the following link: https://www.gov.uk/1619bursary-fund
+For the latest up to date DFE information and guidance use the following link: 16 to 19 education: financial support for students - GOV.UK (www.gov.uk)

 5. Contingency

 A small amount of funding will be retained for use as a contingency fund to support eligible learners who may experience unexpected financial hardship in unforeseen circumstances.
 This may include students who join the school later in the year, or whose needs/family circumstances change.